AnastasiaPevgonen/SQL_training/README.md

 INSERT INTO my_table  VALUES(id, first_name, last_name) VALUES(3,'Anna','Smith');
 #to insert data into some specific columns and not in the ones you have no

+SELECT s_first_name, age FROM people;
+#  to read or see only first name and age of people